-- The risk taker would go long on P2 at 169.
+- The risk-taker would go long on P2 at 169.
 He can do this by validating P2 as an engulfing pattern.
-To validate P2 as an engulfing patterns there are 2 conditions:
+To validate P2 as an engulfing pattern, there are 2 conditions:

-- The risk averse will initiate the trade, the day after P2 only after ensuring that the day is a blue candle day.
-So if the P1 falls on a Monday, the risk averse would be initiating the trade on Wednesday, around 3:20 PM.
-However, as I had mentioned earlier, while trading based on multiple candlestick pattern, it may be worth initiating the trade on pattern completion day itself i.e P2
+- The risk-averse will initiate the trade, the day after P2 only after ensuring that the day is a blue candle day.
+So if the P1 falls on a Monday, the risk-averse would be initiating the trade on Wednesday, around 3:20 PM.
+However, as I had mentioned earlier, while trading based on multiple candlestick patterns, it may be worth initiating the trade on pattern completion day itself, i.e. P2

 There is often a lot of confusion on whether the candle should engulf just the real body or the whole candle, including the lower and upper shadows.
-In my personal experience, as long as the real bodies are engulfed, I would be happy to classify the candle as a bullish engulfing pattern.
-Of course, candlestick sticklers would object to this but what really matters is how well you hone your skills in trading with a particular candlestick pattern.
+As long as the real bodies are engulfed in my personal experience, I would be happy to classify the candle as a bullish engulfing pattern.
+Of course, candlestick sticklers would object to this but what really matters is how well you hone your trading skills with a particular candlestick pattern.